top of page

 Replacement of the public restroom

 This restroom was added to the house in 1896.
 Emma needed a restroom on the main floor as she got older.
-This is the only public restroom.
+This is the only restroom on the main floor.
 Now that we have a handicap lift to enable people to enter the first floor, we would like to have a restroom to accommodate their needs.

 bottom of page